 We generate annual subscription revenues from the deployment of ShotSpotter Flex on a per-square-mile basis.
 Our security solutions, ShotSpotter SecureCampus and ShotSpotter SiteSecure, are typically sold on a subscription basis, each with a customized deployment plan.
-Our ShotSpotter Missions solution pricing is under development, but will also be subscription based.
-As of March 31, 2019, we had ShotSpotter Flex, ShotSpotter SecureCampus and ShotSpotter SiteSecure coverage areas under contract for approximately 680 square miles, of which 660 square miles had gone live.
-These coverage areas included 99 cities and 11 campuses/sites across the United States and in South Africa, including three of the ten largest cities in the United States.
-During the three months ended March 31, 2019, we changed the classification of one customer to be a SiteSecure customer instead of a city customer.
-For the three months ended March 31, 2019, substantially all of our revenues are attributable to customers based in the United States.
+Our ShotSpotter Missions solution is also sold on a subscription basis.
+As of March 31, 2020, we had ShotSpotter Flex,ShotSpotter SecureCampus and ShotSpotter SiteSecure coverage areas under contract for approximately 760 square miles, of which 735 square miles had gone live.
+Coverage areas under contract included 105 cities and 13 campuses/sites across the United States, South Africa and the Bahamas, including three of the ten largest cities in the United States.
+As a result of the COVID-19 pandemic, work-from-home and travel ban policies designed to protect the health of employees, and related government-mandated restrictions, our ability to deploy customer solutions since mid-March 2020 has been materially impacted.
+While this disruption is currently expected to be temporary, there is considerable uncertainty around the magnitude or duration.